Navigating Arranged Marriage Process

 • Alignment and clashes between individual, partner, and family expectations.

-Session 4: Boundaries, Negotiation & Moving Forward
+Session 4: Setting Boundaries & Moving Forward

-• Navigating pressure and differing expectations.
+• Navigating pressure and differing expectation.

 • Key learnings and personal takeaways for moving forward.